 How to Choose a Stage Name You Won’t Regret

-From Bono to Björk, and from Pink to Prince, some of the music industry’s most notable music artists chose very distinctive stage names.
-Depending on your music genre, a stage name may be a critical part of your personal brand, as it directly impacts how you are perceived in the eyes of your supporters.
+From Bono to Björk, and from Pink to Prince, some of the music industry’s most notable music artists chose stage names which were very distinctive.
+Depending on your music genre, your chosen stage name may be a critical part of your personal brand, as it directly impacts how you are perceived in the eyes of your supporters.
 Below we cover 8 key points you should consider as a singer when choosing a stage name:

-While it is popular for artists/singers to use a stage name, many musicians choose to use their given name and/or surname and if you have something distinctive, it might be worth sticking with it.
+While it is popular for artists/singers to use a stage name or artist name, many musicians choose to use their given name and/or surname and if you have something distinctive, it might be worth sticking with it.

-These are our top tips for choosing a stage name you won’t regret:
+These are our top tips on how to choose a stage name you won’t regret:

-As well as creating something distinctive, having a stage name can help you to adopt a persona when performing.
+As well as creating something distinctive, using a stage name as a singer can help you to adopt a persona when performing.
 Immersing yourself in an alternative identity can be liberating and allow you to create an even more engaging stage presence.

 For some singers, it can make all the difference; reportedly, David Jones was incredibly shy, but you would never know it watching him perform as David Bowie.